TABurrows/taburrows.github.io/_docs/kubernetes/secret.md

 Decoupled from the lifecycle of a Pod.

-Base64 encoded key-value pairs provided to Pods that require them.
+- Base64 encoded key-value pairs provided to Pods that require them.

-Can be injected as environment variables.
+- Can be injected as environment variables.

+- Stored in memory, never written to disk